DataONEorg/d1_python/client_cli/doc/ref_commands.rst

 Commands that cause read operations to be issued against Coordinating Nodes and Member Nodes.

-Commands for retrieving :term:`Science Data Objects <Science Data Object>`, :term:`System Metadata` and related information.
+Commands for retrieving :term:`Science Data Objects <Science Data>`, :term:`System Metadata` and related information.

 .. _get: